-Authorities tracked down the suspect who killed a woman in 1973 but he's been dead for more than two decades
+Authorities tracked down the suspect who killed a woman in 1973, but he's been dead for more than two decades

 He died of a drug overdose in 1993.
 His criminal history included assault, theft, DUI, domestic violence, assault with a deadly weapon and attempted murder, police said.

-Police also said his father had been a coworker of Sanders.
+Police said he had been a coworker of Sanders.